-To practice this therapy, place your good limb outside the mirror box and your flaccid arm inside the box.
+To practice this therapy, place your unaffected limb outside the mirror box and your flaccid arm inside the box.
 Next, start doing hand therapy exercises with your non-paralyzed hand, while focusing your vision on the reflection in the mirror.

 When you look at the box, you will see your good hand moving in the place where your flaccid arm should be.
 This simulated visual feedback activates mirror neurons in the premotor cortex, the part of the brain that controls movement.

 In other words, mirror therapy essentially tricks the brain into thinking it is moving your flaccid hand, which in turn activates neuroplasticity.